vuquangtrong/simplify-theme/README.md

 ### License

 Simplify is released under the [Creative Commons Attribution 4.0 International](https://spdx.org/licenses/CC-BY-4.0.html) license.
 All contributors will be listed in [Authors](AUTHORS.md) page.
-It'd be imcomplete but it is to honor in all they did.
+It maybe imcomplete but it is to honor in all they did.
-I would like you to have some words to refer to authors work in your page's footer.
+I would like you to **have some words to refer to authors work in your page's footer**.
 Thank you in advanced!